windmaomao/windmaomao.github.io/book/pay-zero-taxes.md

 Want to invest in a tax shelter that puts a roof over your head? ==There are more tax advantages and exclusions with respect to your home than any other investment.
 It’s the American way—Mom, apple pie, and owning your own home.== Let’s look at all the deductions and benefits you get when you pay homage to the mortgage gods and go into more debt than your parents earned in their lifetimes.

+#### Tax

+First, you get to deduct all the real property taxes you pay.
+That includes all state or local taxes for the general welfare.
+It does not count any trash or garbage collection fees, or homeowner association charges specifically stated and billed.

+==There is no limit on the number of properties on which you can deduct taxes paid.
+If you have 10 homes, you can deduct the taxes on all 10.==

+#### Interest

+==Interest paid on the purchase of your principal residence is deductible.== You can even finance the buy of additional land adjacent to your home and deduct the interest as qualified residence interest.
+You can also deduct the interest you pay to buy a second residence or vacation home.

+There is a cap of one million dollars of acquisition indebtedness on which you can take a personal interest deduction.
+If you plan on spending more than $1 million for your house, call me and we will work something out.

+You can also deduct the interest on as much as $100,000 worth of home equity debt.
+As long as the house has the equity and the debt is secured by that equity, the IRS does not care what you do with the borrowed money.
+You can use it for whatever you want, including vacations, or a party to celebrate your newfound deductions.

+If you are in the 25 percent bracket, that means that $100 in interest paid only takes $75 out of your pocket.
+Uncle Sam pays the other $25 in income taxes foregone.
+Not a bad deal!

+#### Gain Exclusion

+If you qualify under the 2 out of 5 rule, you normally sign an affidavit at settlement.
+If the house sold for less than $250,000/$500,000, the sale amount is not even reported to the IRS because you have no tax liability on that sale.

+The Housing and Economic Recovery Act of 2008 changed the rules again.
+Prior to the Act, if a second home became a principal residence, after 2 years the owner could sell it and exclude up to $250,000 in gain from income—or up to $500,000 for couples filing jointly.
+Now, gain from the sale of a principal residence home will no longer be excluded from gross income for periods that the home was not used as the principal residence (“nonqualifying use”).
+This new income inclusion rule applies to home sales after December 31, 2008, and is based only on nonqualified use periods that begin on or after January 1, 2009. ==A period of absence (for example, vacations) generally counts as qualifying use if it occurs after the home was used as the principal residence.==

+The rental period (2010–2011) is nonqualifying use.
+All use post-December 31, 2011, qualifies, including 2014 when you moved out.
+You owned the property a total of 5 years (2010, 2011, 2012, 2013, 2014).
+Forty percent of the gain (2 years out of 5 owned) or $128,000 is taxable.
+The $20,000 gain attributable to depreciation is recaptured at rates as high as 25 percent.
+Up to $192,000 in gain can still be excluded.

+#### Home Offices

+Let’s assume you use 20 percent of your house as a home office.
+In the past, when you sold your house, 20 percent of the gain wouldn’t qualify for the exclusion because that 20 percent wasn’t used as a “residence.”
+It was used exclusively as your office.

+**New Rule**—The IRS doesn’t care! ==Even if you used your home 90 percent for business, as a home office, you can now exclude as much as 100 percent of your gain==, up to the $250,000/$500,000 limit!

+### 34 Unemployment Benefits

+For 2009 only, The American Recovery and Reinvestment Act of 2009 made the first $2,400 in unemployment benefits received, per recipient, tax-free.

+### 43 ABLE Accounts

+The Achieving a Better Life Experience (ABLE) Act of 2014 created a tax-favored savings account for people under the age of 26 who are blind or disabled.

 ## Credits
 Dollar-for-Dollar Tax Reductions